OpenNebula/docs/source/marketplace/sunstone_marketplaces/sunstone_marketplaces.rst

 .. _sunstone_marketplaces_change:

-Change the owner or the group of a marketplace
+Change the Owner or the Group of a Marketplace
 --------------------------------------------------------------------------------

 Select a marketplace and click on the change owner/change group menu: